+Average cost per (a) home-based hospital day of care and (b) occasion of service

+, ,

+Metadata item type: Indicator

+Synonymous names: Nil

+Catalogue identifier: 0032

+Reporting entities/scope: DoH

-Description: Average cost per home-based hospital day of care and intervention, delivered as occasions of service.
+Description: Average cost per home-based hospital day of care and occasion of service.

-Rationale: Home-based hospital services have been implemented as
+Rationale: Home-based hospital services have been implemented as a means of ensuring patients have timely access to effective health care.
+These services aim to provide safe and effective medical care for WA patients in their homes, where they may otherwise require a hospital admission.

-The Department of Health has entered into collaborative arrangements with service providers to provide home-based hospital services that may be delivered as in-home acute medical care, measured by days of care, or as post-discharge, acute or sub-acute medical and nursing
+The Department of Health has entered into collaborative arrangements with service providers to provide home- based hospital services that may be delivered as in-home acute medical care, measured by days of care, or as post- discharge, acute or sub-acute medical and nursing intervention, delivered as occasions of service.

-Indicator set: Annual Report 2023-24 Frequency: Annual, by financial year
+Indicator set: Annual Report 2024-25

+Frequency: Annual, by financial year

+Outcome area: Annual Report 2024-25:

-Outcome 2: Prevention, health promotion and aged and continuing care services that help Western Australians to live healthy and safe lives
+• Outcome 2: Prevention, health promotion and aged and continuing care services that help Western Australians to live healthy and safe lives

-• Service 5: Aged and continuing care services
+Service 5: Aged and continuing care servicesEfficiency

+Population group age from: All ages Population group age to: All ages